How sorting robots improve efficiency & accuracy in 2025

 How?
 Let’s take a look:

-• With robotic arms with suction cups or grippers that can grab and move objects of various shapes and sizes.
+1. Robotic arms with suction cups or grippers grab and move objects of various shapes and sizes.

 How sorting robots are used today (in different industries)

-Sorting robots are pretty much ubiquitous in manufacturing and logistics due to their ability to work on high-volume operations without breaking a sweat.
-(Literally)
+Sorting robots are almost ubiquitous in manufacturing and logistics due to their ability to work on high-volume operations without breaking a sweat.
+(Literally.)

 E-commerce fulfillment